 - 1. Every entry must be identified by hybrid or variety name. - 2.
 Classes may be divided into subdivisions, if needed. - 3.
 All crops exhibits should be as mature as possible. - 4.
-Labels are to be placed on the outside of jars with 1 label in the grain. - 5.
-Immature grain heads will not be penalized for immaturity. - 6.
-Exhibit only the number or amount specified in each class. - 7.
-All classes calling for a gallon sample may have a 21⁄2 3- inch in diameter cylinder placed in a glass gallon container to reduce the amount of grain to about three quarts. - Entries receiving a blue ribbon or above may be entered in the Kansas State Fair in areas of availability of that class as a mature crop.
+Immature grain heads will not be penalized for immaturity. - 5.
+Labels are to be placed on the outside of jars with 1 label in the grain.
+Exhibit only the number or amount specified in each class.
+If a variety is NOT stated where requested OR samples not tied where requested, ribbon placing will drop one placing. - 6.
+All classes calling for a gallon sample may have a 21/2 3- inch in diameter cylinder placed in a glass gallon container to reduce the amount of grain to about three quarts. - Entries receiving a blue ribbon or above may be entered in the Kansas State Fair in areas of availability of that class as a mature crop.